The ABS Census of Population and Housing provides a comprehensive picture of Australia's people, how they live and where they reside.

-DataPacks are available from 12 July 2017 and will contain data for all geographies in Australia.
+DataPacks were available from 12 July 2017 and contain data for all geographies in Australia.
 They provide comprehensive data files and associated Geographic Information System (GIS) boundary files in a format suitable for loading into proprietary software and/or custom-built systems.

 Data about Aboriginal and Torres Strait Islander peoples is provided through QuickStats, Community Profiles, DataPacks and TableBuilder.

 Employment, qualifications and population mobility (transport and previous address) results were available from 23 October 2017.
 This type of information needs extra time to process because of its complexity.
 This data has been released through further additions to Quickstats, Community Profiles, TableBuilder and DataPacks.

 Australian Census Longitudinal Dataset release -- 27 February 2017